test test tse

 Seaview Wastewater Treatment Plant

-In general, the consents allow HCC to:
+In general, the consents allow Hutt City Council to:

-• the discharge of contaminants to the air,
+• discharge of contaminants to the air,

-Find out more information about this project
+Find out more about what’s planned and underway on the project page https://www.wellingtonwater.co.nz/projects/seaviewwwtp

 Investigation Reports